DesignyourCode/payload-clerk-auth/README.md

 - [x] Create and push user data into the customer collection on registration
 - [x] Create membership tiers
 - [ ] Create a collection for content that is protected based on the users tier
+- [ ] Create a Stripe flow for recurring payments based on the membership tier settings
+- [ ] Create area in dashboard to show selected membership tier information with change option

 ## Example ENV